equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 ```

-Similar to previous example, tell me from this code what the BookSearcher
+Similar to previous example, tell me from this code what the `BookSearcher`
 is searching for ?
 You don't know do you ?
 Why because that
 responsibility is passed to Searcher.
 Let's investigate that.

-> We will use `ActiveRecord` example but the  BookSearcher search can be on ElasticSearch, DynamoDB.
+> We will use `ActiveRecord` example but the  BookSearcher search can be on ElasticSearch, DynamoDB, ...
 That's why we don't convert it to [Rails Query Object](http://www.eq8.eu/blogs/38-rails-activerecord-relation-arel-composition-and-query-objects)
 > ...